Hovden/cornell-spectrum-imager/README.md

 Why is it taking so long?

 We are using UJMP's Singular Value Decomposition for our PCA.
 For a window with N channels, this diagonalizes a matrix with 2N dimensions, an operation that scales as O(N^3).
 This means that doubling the window size will take 8 times as long and increasing the window size by a factor of 10 will take 1000 times as long.
 The lesson is to start with a small window (<20 channels) and see how long it takes, before getting ambitious.
-There are faster algorithms for extracting the first few PCA's and someday we may implement them.
+There are faster algorithms for extracting the first few PCAs and someday we may implement them.

-General Troubleshooting
+**General Troubleshooting**

 I click on a button and nothing happens